Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 The guideline value: 1.5 µg/100cm²

-What the guideline value means:
+What the guideline value means in practice:

 - Surfaces testing below 1.5 µg/100cm² are considered acceptable for residential use